qubole/sparklens/README.md

 charts and animations.
 It is also useful to have a link for easy reference for yourself, in case some code changes result in lower utilization or make the application slower.

-## What does it reports?
+## What does it report?

-* Estimated completion time and estimated cluster utilisation with different number of executors
+* Estimated completion time and estimated cluster utilisation with different numbers of executors

  ```
  Executor count    31  ( 10%) estimated time 87m 29s and estimated cluster utilization 92.73%